lukebuehler/azimuth-cli/docs/grant.md

 - (DONE) Transfer points on L2
 - (DONE) Ensure that L2 operations are on an l2 point, and L1s on a L1 point
 - (DONE) combine l1 and l2 list commands
-- review generate commands for roller compat
+- (DONE) review generate commands for roller compat
 - (DONE) rename 'list' to 'get' (breaking change)
-- rename 'modify' to 'modify-l1'
+- (DONE) better error when roller is not available and l2 is needed (in modify and get)
-- merge documentation
+- (DONE) rename 'modify' to 'modify-l1'
-- better error when roller is not available and l2 is needed (in modify and get)
+- merge documentation, and update documentation
 - make sure the default settings files gets reset

 ### Milestone 4 - Additional Features